After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 ## Scheduled Backup

-There are 2 ways to schedule a Cloudbox Backup: (1) Have Cloudbox setup the schedule for you , or (2) creating a cron job, manually.
+There are 2 ways to schedule a Cloudbox Backup: (1) Have Cloudbox setup a backup cron job , or (2) Create a cron job, manually.

-### Have Cloudbox Setup a Backup Schedule
+### Scheduling via Cloudbox Installer

 1. Set the following in your [[settings.yml|Configuring Settings]] file: